-- They have lead responsibility for developing a positive health and safety culture throughout all levels of the organisation - Their health and safety intentions will be reflected in all decisions that are made - Adequate finances and resources are made available for the implementation of health and safety - Active participation from all will be encouraged to improve health and safety performance - Health and safety will be reviewed on an annual basis
+- They have lead responsibility for developing a positive health and safety culture throughout all levels of the organisation. - Their health and safety intentions will be reflected in all decisions that are made. - Adequate finances and resources are made available for the implementation of health and safety. - Active participation from all will be encouraged to improve health and safety performance. - Health and safety will be reviewed at least every three years.

-5.2 - Town Clerk
+5.2 - Town Council Chair and Town Clerk

-The Town Clerk will assume overall responsibility for ensuring Health and Safety compliance to current legislation.

-The Town Clerk will ensure that:
+The Town Council Chair and Town Clerk will assume overall responsibility for ensuring Health and Safety compliance to current legislation.
+Working with the Councillors and the Town Clerk's team, they will ensure that:

-- The Health and Safety Policy is implemented, monitored, developed, communicated effectively, reviewed and ammended as required - The health and safety plan is continually monitored, improved and assessed against agreed targets - Suitable and sufficient funds, people, materials and equipment will be provided to meet all health and safety requirements - Individuals with designated health and safety responsibilities are provided with the appropriate support to ensure that health and safety objectives are met - A proactive safety culture is promoted that is relevant to all activities undertaken and made available to all personnel - Communication and consultation exists with employees, councillors and volunteers and others - Effective information, instruction, training and supervision is in place - An annual report on health and safety performance is prepared and presented
+- The Health and Safety Policy is implemented, monitored, developed, communicated effectively, reviewed and ammended as required. - The health and safety plan is continually monitored, improved and assessed against agreed targets. - Suitable and sufficient funds, people, materials and equipment will be provided to meet all health and safety requirements. - Individuals with designated health and safety responsibilities are provided with the appropriate support to ensure that health and safety objectives are met. - A proactive safety culture is promoted that is relevant to all activities undertaken and made available to all personnel. - Sommunication and consultation exists with employees, councillors and volunteers and others.